What

 Award Amount: $500-$2,000

-The Twin Tiers Christian Service Fund provides grants to education, healthcare, and/or human service employees working in Chemung and adjacent counties.
+The Twin Tiers Christian Service Fund provides two grant opportunities for individuals and nonprofit organizations residing and/or providing services in Chemung and adjacent counties.

 Award Amount: up to $2500